Skip to content

 It took three months and too many tokens to learn this: the standard approach to multi-agent coding is architecturally broken.

 Every multi-agent system I built had workers reporting back to a coordinator.
 The coordinator's context fills up.
 Everything slows down.
 The coordinator becomes the bottleneck.
-This is the failure mode that nobody talks about because single-agent demos don't hit it.
+Single-agent demos don't hit this failure mode, so nobody talks about it.

 Don't have agents return their work to a coordinator.